Skip to Main Content

 Art Club Museum

 Art Club Museum occupies a storied address on ul.
 Saborna in Sofia's historic center, where the line between gallery and dining room has never been drawn cleanly.
-The venue sits within a neighbourhood that rewards slow exploration, placing it in a peer set defined more by cultural weight than by conventional restaurant categories.
+The venue sits within a neighbourhood that rewards slow exploration, placing it in a comparable set defined more by cultural weight than by conventional restaurant categories.
 Practical details remain best confirmed directly on arrival or through local contacts.

 Art Club Museum restaurant in Sofia, Bulgaria